-To maximize your use and benefits of the MrLandlord.com Forum, here are a few tips from our regular Q & A contributors (and rules) for new visitors to the Q & A Forum.
+Take our 21 Day Challenge and maximize your use and benefits of the MrLandlord.com Forum, here are a few tips from our regular Q & A contributors (and rules) for visitors to the Q & A Forum.

 Welcome to the most popular Landlord Q & A Forum on the internet, the #1 "mastermind" landlord group with thousands of "real" landlords giving input.
-Visit this site every day for the next 21 days and your knowledge will increase.
-Take our 21 day challenge - Ask a question or respond to a reply every day for the next 21 days and your wisdom and wealth will grow! - We guarantee it!
+Take our 21 day challenge - Visit this site every day for the next 21 days and your knowledge will increase.
+Ask a question or respond to any discussion at least once a day, every day, for the next 21 days and your landlording strength, stamina, wisdom and wealth will grow! - We guarantee it!

-If you are new to this forum, you should be aware that there is a Q & A Search feature toward the top center of the Q & A Forum to search recent answers (for the past year) or previous years in this forum, because it's a good chance your question (or similar one) has been previously discussed and you can learn much from the wealth of responses already shared.
+SEARCH FEATURES If you are new to this forum, you should be aware that there is a Q & A Search feature toward the top center of the Q & A Forum to search recent answers for the current year or previous years in this forum.
+It's a good chance your question (or similar one) has been previously discussed and you can learn much from the wealth of responses already shared.
 The Q & A search tool can be found next to the magnifying glass.
 It's an easy four step process to search a particular topic.
 1) simply type in a topic, 2) click "Select" arrow, 3) click "Subject" and 4) click "Search".

 Also, here's a couple of helpful search tips: If searching a topic does not get you as many search results as you want, switch the type of search you conduct.
 Try the "Message" search.
 That search will seek to find the word you type in the BODY of any of the messages/postings that have been entered.
 Most often, the "Message" search will actually produce many more search results regarding the topic you are seeking, than using the Subject search.
 There's also links to landlord state laws that may provide needed answers to your question.